MicrosoftDocs/azure-ai-docs/articles/ai-services/cognitive-services-limited-access.md

 ### Where can I use Limited Access services?

 To view regional availability for a Limited Access service, see [Products available by region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/).
-In the Brazil South and UAE North datacenter regions, we're prioritizing access for commercial customers managed by Microsoft.
+In the Brazil South and UAE North datacenter regions, we prioritize access for commercial customers managed by Microsoft.

 For more information about supported regions for Custom Neural Voice and Speaker Recognition operations, see [Speech service supported regions](./speech-service/regions.md).

 ### What happens to my data if my application is denied?

 If you're an existing customer and your application for access is denied, you can no longer use Limited Access features after June 30, 2023.
-Your data is subject to Microsoft's [data retention policies](https://www.microsoft.com/en-us/trust-center/privacy/data-management#leave).
+Your data is subject to Microsoft's [data retention policies](https://www.microsoft.com/trust-center/privacy/data-management#leave).

 ## Help and support